 2) Down dog: Kneel on all fours and then straighten arms and legs, pushing your bottom toward the sky and your heels toward the floor.
 Line up your ears along side your straight arms.
 Hold for as long as comfortable.
 You can go down to all fours and then come back up a few more times if more relaxation and focus is needed.

 3) Tree: This is a standing pose to target balance.
 Lift and bend one leg, placing the bottom of the foot on the opposite leg.
-The goal is to place it above the knee, but you may need to start lower.
-Knee should point out to the side as much as possible.
+The goal is to place it above the knee, but you may need to start lower by placing it along the calf.
+The raised knee should point out to the side as much as possible.
 Bring hands together in prayer position, interlock fingers except for index and thumb, which will point up and then slowly move them toward the sky.
 Repeat on other side.

 4) Leg Up Wall Pose: Lay on your back with your bottom near a wall and extend your legs straight up along the wall.
 Place arms by your sides.
 This is especially good for decreasing anxiousness.